 In October 2019, fifty tenants of the anti-squat company Camelot were made homeless after a fire at Coolsingel 75.

-Based on this horrible event, I decided to write a statement based on my personal experiences and the experiences I gathered from other anti-squat residents about the malpractices of various anti-squat companies.
+After on this horrible event, I decided to write a statement based on my personal experiences and the experiences I gathered from a diverse selection of anti-squat residents about the malpractices of various anti-squat companies.

 I provided the political party SP with tenants’ stories and concrete facts from my research.
 Together with my personal statement, this research became a basis for parliamentary questions being asked to the bench of Mayor and Aldermen of Rotterdam.